CP1404/Practicals/prac_01/README.md

         get choice
     do final thing, if needed

+> [!NOTE]
-Note that a common error when writing menus is to forget to repeat the menu display and prompt at the end (inside) the loop.
+> A common error when writing menus is to forget to repeat the menu display and prompt at the end (inside) the loop.
+> Follow the pattern.

 Use this pattern to create a very simple menu-driven program according to the pseudocode below: